ekr/base-drafts/draft-ietf-quic-transport.md

 If the client received a Retry packet and is sending a second Initial packet, then it sets the Destination Connection ID to the value from the Source Connection ID in the Retry packet.
 Changing Destination Connection ID also results in a change to the keys used to protect the Initial packet.
+Subsequent Retry packets MUST NOT change the Destination Connection ID.

 The client populates the Source Connection ID field with a value of its choosing and sets the low bits of the ConnID Len field to match.